-The following rates are for the 2016-17 academic year and are subject to change.
+The following rates are for the 2017-18 academic year and are subject to change.

-In-District (Alpena Public Schools District) \$125.00 per contact hour In-State and Out-of-State \$197.00 per contact hour
+In-District (Alpena Public Schools District) \$129.00 per contact hour\ In-State and Out-of-State \$203.00 per contact hour\ Bachelor Level \$325.00 per contact hour\

-The maximum number of contact hours per semester for which a student will be charged during the regular semester enrollment period is 23 contact hours.
+\ The maximum number of contact hours per semester for which a student will be charged during the regular semester enrollment period is 23 contact hours.
 The maximum number of contact hours per summer session for which a student will be charged during the regular summer session enrollment period is 16 contact hours.
+Courses that are the result of contractual arrangements with third-party academic deliverers are the exception to the tuition cap, as are bachelor-level courses.